-Surgery on the donor and the recipient take place at the same time, in separate operating rooms.
+The donor and recipient undergo surgery at the same time in separate operating rooms.

 After surgery, the average hospital stay for the donor is seven days.
 Donors are given pain medication after the surgery, initially through an intravenous tube, and later orally.
 Donors also receive a pain medication prescription before leaving the hospital.
 Most donors experience discomfort for two to four weeks after surgery.

 The liver begins to regenerate almost immediately.
 Most of the regeneration occurs in the first two weeks after surgery, followed by a slower phase of growth over the next year.

 If you're interested in donating part of your liver to a friend or relative, please call the UCSF Liver Transplant Program at (415) 476-5892 for more information.

 The process is confidential.
 There is no obligation to make the donation after making the call or starting an evaluation.